natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 ### Main Contactor Limits

-The [Blue Sea 7717 Remote Battery Switch](blue-sea-7717-rbs.pdf) specifies 0000 wire to handle 300A continuous current.
-Use of 00 would limit continuous ampacity to 225A.
+~~The [Blue Sea 7717 Remote Battery Switch](blue-sea-7717-rbs.pdf) specifies 4/0 wire to handle 300A continuous current.
+Use of 2/0 would limit continuous ampacity to 225A.~~

+The [Egis 8700 manual battery switch](egis-8700-battery-switch.pdf) specifies 300A continuous with 4/0 wire.
+However, this isn't really relevant as this switch will be connected via hard busbar.

+The [Kilovac EV200](datasheet-kilovac-ev200.pdf) specifies 500A with MCM400 cables, but doesn't specify for 4/0.

 ## 24V Alternator to Positive Bus

+**TLDR: 2/0 cable to limit voltage drop.
+Fused with a 250A Mega/AMG, lower than needed for cable protection but common with inverter fuse.**

 Maximum charge current is ~180A with the APS option.
 Nominal cruise (1800 Engine RPM) is ~ 175A.
 Round trip wire length is 50 ft based on our prototyped route with some margin.
 Final length is likely 48 ft.
 By ampacity, minimum wire size is 4 AWG.
 By voltage drop, assuming 3% allowable, taking credit for likely final round trip and cruising RPM output, 2/0 is barely sufficient at 26.6V.

-## Multiplus 24/3000 Inverter/Charger to Positive Bus [Alternate]
+## Multiplus 24/3000 Inverter/Charger to Positive Bus

+**TLDR: 1/0 cable or larger per OEM recommendation.
+Fused with 250A Mega/AMG based on overload ride through, cable protection, and coordination with upstream fuse.**

 Maximum charge current is 70A, and thus not limiting.